robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 * enter the output of `cat wallet_password.enc`, as the ENCRYPTED_PASSWORD

 ## Test the PHP file ##
-From the admin login on the RaspiBolt, exeute this command (CHANGE_ME should be the FQDN of your webserver. e.g. raspibolt.my.domain.com)
+From the admin login on the RaspiBolt, execute this command (CHANGE_ME should be the FQDN of your webserver. e.g. my.domain.com)

 ```bash
 admin ~/temp_unlock  ฿  curl --data "action=getEncryptedPassword" https://CHANGE_ME/raspibolt/utilities.php